StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Purpose of SR2TuringPluto.jl

-As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
-This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.
+As stated many times by the author in his [online lectures](https://www.youtube.com/playlist?list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN), StatisticalRethinking is a hands-on course.
+This project is intended to assist with the hands-on aspect of learning the key ideas in Statistical Rethinking.

 SR2TuringPluto is a Julia project that uses Pluto notebooks for this purpose.
-Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+Max Lapan has a [version using Jupyter](https://github.com/Shmuma/rethinking-2ed-julia).
+Many of the Pluto notebooks have been derived from Max Lapan's work!

 This Julia project uses Turing as the underlying mcmc implementation.
 A companion project ( [SR2StanPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) ) uses Stan.

+Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 ## Installation